dwyl/mvp/README.md

 ## Proposed MVP UI/UX

+This is our wireframe UI/UX
+we used as the _guide_
-This _proposed_ UI/UX is just to create the MVP functionality.
+to create the MVP functionality:

 ![mvp-proposed-ux](https://user-images.githubusercontent.com/194400/73374277-d9445480-42b1-11ea-980a-3fabbfe5a9fd.png)